 Modernising How You Receive a Payment in Your Clinic

-In today's clinics, sticking with outdated and separate payment methods is essential to modernise.
-Traditional ways involve a card machine at the reception, cash payments that need manual logging, and bank transfers requiring constant checks.
-This disjointed method leads to errors, consumes staff time with tedious tasks, and provides an inefficient experience for patients.
-When one-tap payments are standard for everyday purchases, making patients go through complicated processes to pay can harm your clinic's image.
+Traditional payment methods (card machines at reception, cash, and bank transfers) create a disjointed experience that leads to errors and consumes staff time.
+When one-tap payments are standard for everyday purchases, making patients jump through complicated hoops to pay can genuinely harm your clinic's image.

 The Power of Integrated Payments